-I am an Instructor of English and a Doctoral Candidate in English Literature at the University of Southern Mississippi.
+I am a Doctoral Candidate in English Literature at the University of Southern Mississippi.
 My dissertation project, “Resistive Embodiment in Mid-Nineteenth-Century British Women’s Writings” focuses on the various ways that women responded to changing definitions of womanhood, women’s illnesses, and women’s social roles in their writings, including poetry, fiction, and novels.
 My other research interests include issues of individual resistance and dissent, sovereignty and violence, embodiment and disability.
 In addition to British literature, the scope of my research and writing includes indigenous and children’s literature.

 This website contains information about the courses I teach, talks, my publications, and online tools for composition.
 I also share links to digital works-in-progress.

-I have recently presented papers at the International Conference on Romanticism, Nineteenth-Century Conference (INCS), British Women Writers Conference (BWWC), and North American Society for the Study of Romanticism Conference (NASSR), The Narrative Conference, and Victorian Institute.
+I have presented papers at the International Conference on Romanticism, Nineteenth-Century Conference (INCS), British Women Writers Conference (BWWC), and North American Society for the Study of Romanticism Conference (NASSR), The Narrative Conference, and Victorian Institute.
 For a full list and additional information, please see my Curriculum Vitae.
 You can also contact me at Crystal.Veronie@usm.edu.